Overview

 Cultural Touches

-The Church of Mary Immaculate, with its blend of modern and traditional architecture, showcases striking lancet windows and a limestone bell‑cot.
-A replica of a 14th‑century statue of St Molaise stands in the village centre, echoing the original housed in Dublin’s National Museum.
+The Church of Mary Immaculate combines traditional limestone construction with modern architectural lines, featuring prominent lancet windows and a distinctive bell-cot.
+A replica of a 14th-century statue of St Molaise stands in the village centre, mirroring the original held in Dublin’s National Museum of Ireland.
+Local notice boards and the post office often display information on seasonal festivals, local produce, and community gatherings.

 Practical Information

-- Parking: Free car parks at Streedagh Strand and the sports complex.
+- Parking: Free at Streedagh Strand and North Sligo Sports Complex.

-- Facilities: Public toilets are available at the beach car park and the sports complex.
-A small café near the beach serves coffee, sandwiches and ice‑cream during the summer months.
+- Facilities: Public toilets are located at the beach car park and sports complex.
+A seasonal café near the beach serves coffee, light meals, and ice cream during summer months.

-- Dog policy: Dogs are permitted on Streedagh Strand year‑round, but must be kept on a lead during the peak summer season to protect nesting birds (please verify locally).
+- Dog policy: Dogs are permitted on Streedagh Strand year-round but must be kept on a lead during peak summer weeks to protect nesting ground-nesting birds.

-- Opening hours & admission: Seasonal – check the notice board in the village or contact the local post office for current times and fees.
+- Opening hours & admission: Seasonal for the Interpretive Centre.
+Check the village notice board or contact the local post office for current times and entry fees.

-- Accommodation: Armada Lodge (self‑catering, four‑star) and a range of B&Bs and holiday homes are scattered throughout the village and surrounding countryside.
+- Accommodation: Options range from self-catering apartments at Armada Lodge to independent B&Bs and holiday homes across the village and surrounding farms.

 Nearby Attractions